meizabel/documentation/biz-model/aggregate-states.md

 An identifier type should be already known by the time of creating an Aggregate State.
 We recommend to have typed identifiers.
 So, if you have the `Order` class for one of your aggregates, there should be an `OrderId`.

-A `Message`-based ID type could be defined in the same `.proto` file or in the same package.
+A `Message`-based ID type, typically, would reside in the protobuf package of an aggregate.

-Below you can see a sample of the `Order` Aggregate State definition:
+Below you can see a sample of the `Order` aggregate state definition:

 ```protobuf
 message Order {